Bacon-wrapped meatloaf is homemade comfort food, the whole family will love.

 The mother of all comfort foods!
 So moist and flavorful and wrapped in 10 pieces of bacon love.
 Easy enough for a family weeknight meal or perfect for guests.

-This is the best meatloaf you’ll ever try.
-And if you have any leftovers it makes makes an amazing meatloaf sandwich.
+This is the best meatloaf you'll ever try.
+And if you have any leftovers, it makes an amazing meatloaf sandwich.
 The bacon adds so much flavor and the sauce gives it the perfect zing.

-- Use regular cut bacon, the thick bacon can become more chewy.
+- Use regular cut bacon, the thick bacon can become a little chewy.